shalomb/pfp-slides/PITCHME.md

 ---

-## Deployment
+## Deployments

+* Ephemeral deployments
+  * Throwaway and build an env everyday (CI)
+  * environments as cattle not environments as pets!
+* frequency reduces difficulty
+  * controlled repetition == managed risk
 * Uses the same process in every environment
   * Consistency, Consistency, Consistency!!
-  * Insurance policy!!
-  * Frequency reduces difficulty!
+    * Testing relatively unaffected by external factors
-  * Environment Fidelity
+  * Environment Fidelity needed (fresh envs guarantee this)

 ---

 ## So, Why pipeline?

 * Will it launch?
 And does it launch well?
 How far does the rocket go?
-  * Know the answer before liftoff.
+  * Know the answer before liftoff
+  * Not midway through the real mission.
 * CI/CD to deliver any version at any time
   * Not necessarily deploy the version delivered
   * Deployments decoupled from deliveries

 ---

-## So, Why pipeline?
+## So, Why pipeline? ...

 * Security?
   * DevSecOps accomplished via API call to nexpose, etc - on-demand in any env.